In this article, we will look at the best dog walking holidays in the UK.

 - GPS tracker – If the worst happens and your pup runs off, GPS trackers are invaluable

-- Dog drying towel – Rarely can you walk your dog in this country without rain at some point and a drying towel is lighter and absorbs more water than an ordinary one
+- Drying towel – Rarely can you walk your dog in this country without rain at some point and a drying towel is lighter and absorbs more water than an ordinary one

 - Poo bags – Always clean up after your dog even if you are in the middle of nowhere